HTML Text Formatting

 text is bold</b>

-The HTML <strong>
+The HTML <strong> element

 defines text with strong importance.
 The content inside is typically displayed